Please feel free to comment on my review.

 I can appreciate and understand why Tom Baker was so grumpy and bad-tempered in his final season of ‘Doctor Who’, since his desires on how he wanted to play the Doctor were overridden by JNT.
 Tom Baker couldn’t be his usual bonkers self anymore as he wasn’t allowed to by the producer.

-This isn’t the right attitude to go about with ending an era of ‘Doctor Who’ for an actor who had played the Doctor for many years.
+This isn’t the right attitude to go about with ending an era of ‘Doctor Who’ for an actor who had played the Doctor for seven years.
 I appreciate the changes made to improve the show for the 1980s period, but if you’re not going to end an actor’s time as the Doctor on a big high, then don’t bother!

 That’s another problem I have with ‘Logopolis’ and Season 18 overall.
 There’s not much emotional drama happening and I don’t think Chris Bidmead is one for emotional drama.
 Even in the moments when you are supposed to feel emotion for certain characters, they feel pretty fleeting in execution.